grafana/mimir/docs/sources/mimir/operators-guide/run-production-environment/production-tips/index.md

 ### Ingester disk IOPS

-The IOPS (input/output operations per second) and latency performances of the ingester disks can affect both write and read requests.
+The IOPS (input/output operations per second) and latency of the ingester disks can affect both write and read requests.
 On the write path, the ingester writes to the write-ahead log (WAL) on disk.
 On the read path, the ingester reads from the series whose chunks have already been written to disk.